 However, the Utah 529 plan gives you a little more control over asset allocation than the typical 529 plan with age-based options based on specific risk levels.
 For example, you can invest in an age-based conservative or aggressive option.
 The latter will invest a larger portion of your money in more growth-oriented investments, such as stock funds.

 Overall, the My529 Plan offers something for all types of savers.
-Most investment options are built with low-cost index funds from Vanguard and more actively managed options from DFA Funds.
-Total annual asset-based fees range from 0.388% to 0.199%, depending on the investment options you choose.
-If you are a Utah resident, you can also invest in the Public Treasurers Investment Fund with no total annual asset-based fee.
+Most investment options are built with low-cost index funds from Vanguard with more actively managed options available from DFA Funds.
+Pacific Investment Management Company (PIMCO) also provides plan management.

-4. Nevada 529 Plan (Vanguard 529 Plan)
+7. Nevada 529 Plan (Vanguard 529 Plan)

 There are two ways to set up your Nevada 529 Plan:

-• Hands-off approach.
-Target Enrollment Portfolios (TEPs) are professionally managed plans that become more conservative as time of enrollment nears.
+- Hands-off approach.
+Target Enrollment Portfolios (TEPs) are professionally-managed plans that become more conservative as time of enrollment nears.

-Hands-on approach.
-You can create an individual 529 portfolio to accommodate your risk tolerance from Vanguard’s menu of low-cost portfolios.
 Furthermore, this 529 plan allows you to enroll in programs designed to boost your savings.
 For instance, the Ugift program makes it easy for you to request donations from friends and family during special events, such as your child’s birthday.
-It also helps you earn rewards when you make purchases at popular retailers or restaurants.
-You can then easily transfer these rewards directly to your 529 plan account.

-7. Maryland 529 Plan (Maryland College Investment Plan)
+9. Maryland 529 Plan (Maryland College Investment Plan)

 Even though the Maryland 529 Plan charges slightly higher fees than most of the plans on our list, an analysis by SavingforCollege ranks it among the top-performing 529 plans in the country.